The Ultimate Guide to Group Campus Tours in Atlanta

 Morehouse’s staff conducts group tours to explain the admission process, provide a brief history of the college, and guide participants around campus.
 Only male prospective students are permitted to attend, but female chaperones or family members in your group are allowed to join.
 Young women are encouraged to visit Spelman College, which is a five minute walk from Morehouse.

-To book your tour, visit the Morehouse College Tour page.
+Due to the global pandemic, in-person guided campus tours are suspended.
+However you can still conduct your own self-guided tour.
+For future reference, to book your tour, visit the Morehouse College Tour page.
 Buses aren’t permitted on campus, but your driver can drop students off at Morehouse College Leadership Center at the corner of West End Avenue and Westview Drive.
 When you arrive on campus, security can direct your driver to the best parking location.

 Call us today at 1-855-826-6770 with the number of people in your group, your pickup and dropoff locations, and the date and times of your trip.
 Our highly-trained staff will pair you with a professional driver and a modern bus to take you to Morehouse’s campus.